Crypto-to-fiat Payments

 Was this helpful?

-Crypto-to-fiat payments let a payer pay a Request in cryptocurrency, while the payee receives fiat directly in their bank account.
-This is achieved by combining compliance (KYC/Agreement) and bank account registration (payment detail) flows, and combining the Request Network crypto payment with offramp infrastructure.
+Crypto-to-fiat payments allow a Payer to pay a Request in cryptocurrency, while the Payee receives fiat currency directly in their bank account.
+This is achieved by combining the Request Network crypto payment with offramp infrastructure.
+This requires prerequisite compliance (KYC/Agreement) and bank account registration (payment detail) flows.

 includes a reference implementation for this flow.